Marian University (Indiana)

-Marian University is a private Roman Catholic university in Indianapolis, Indiana.
+Marian University is a private Roman Catholic university in Indianapolis, Indiana, United States.
 Founded in 1851 by the Sisters of St. Francis in Oldenburg, Indiana, the college moved to Indianapolis in 1937.
-Marian was referred to as Marian College from 1936 until 2009, when it was renamed Marian University.
+Marian was known as Marian College from 1936 until 2009.
+As of 2017, enrollment included 2,431 undergraduate students, 1,164 graduate students, and 650 doctoral students.
+Marian University athletes have won national championships in several sports.